 A “flexibound” binding is a flexible cover that is thicker than a typical paperback and extends beyond the page edges.
 It is intermediate between the traditional “paperback” and “hardcover” styles, and many sellers simply list it as one of those categories, causing some confusion.

-Also available from other sellers:
+May be available from other sellers:

 Information from the publisher Alfred A. Knopf, Inc